lbowles/Personal-Website-V2/portfolio/src/posts/capetown-marathon-learnings.md

 ![start](/img/posts/My-Marathon-Learnings/start.jpg)

 Yet, the race unfolded in surprising ways.
-For the first 10km It was very hard for me to keep my planned pace as tonnes of runners swiftly passed me.
-But strategy and endurance paid off as from 10 to 30km, I steadily regained ground.
+For the first 10km, it was very hard for me to keep my planned pace as tonnes of runners swiftly passed me.
+This experience mirrored my time in the tech industry, where there's a real temptation to gravitate towards the newest, flashiest trends, like the surge in AI.
+It's all too easy to be enticed by the immediate buzz and abandon your initial direction.
+Just as runners sometimes start too fast and risk burning out, in tech, jumping ship to the latest trend without a proper strategy can be detrimental.
+Sticking to your plan and trusting the process, be it in a marathon or in business, often pays off in the end.

+Strategy and endurance paid off as from 10 to 30km, I steadily regained ground.
 Reinforcing how important it is to stay focused on your strategy.
 By the 35km mark, I hit the notorious "wall™," and my pace started to fade, it became less about physical endurance and more about mental grit.
 My legs were far past their intended mileage but I knew stopping would make it nearly impossible to start again.
 That final stretch brought intrusive introspection.
 The real dangerous question of “Why the hell am I doing this?” arose.
-It's crucial to know the answer to our "why" before challenges amount.
+It's crucial to know the answer to our ‘'why' before challenges amount.
 Pre-empting doubts with a strong purpose can anchor us during trying times.
 This realization isn't just confined to marathons; it permeates every ambitious endeavour, from launching a company to any personal milestone.

 ![Pace](/img/posts/My-Marathon-Learnings/pace.jpg)